NDZL/ZEC500-ZWDS-API-EXERCISER/README.md

 - The screen is connected to ZEC500 and runs an app that displays the QR Code (screen's bottom-right)
 - A tablet (Zebra ET401) in the foreground is connecting by scanning that QR Code

 The logic here requires that on the Table side a match between the scanned screen name and the available displays is found and resolved into a WIFI MAC ADDRESS.
-Such a matching [happens here](https://github.com/NDZL/ZEC500-ZWDS-API-EXERCISER/blob/5abbca69e4fa4496e647bdf7ea0bc5ce18603407/workflow/src/main/java/com/zebra/zwds/developersample/Utils.java#L47)
+Such a matching [happens here](https://github.com/NDZL/ZEC500-ZWDS-API-EXERCISER/blob/5abbca69e4fa4496e647bdf7ea0bc5ce18603407/workflow/src/main/java/com/zebra/zwds/developersample/Utils.java#L47), and is followed by a connection attempt with `DeveloperService.connectDevice(...)`.

 ---